Last updated: May 4, 2026

 Frequently Asked Questions

 Yes.
-Prepared food sold from food trucks is subject to Nebraska sales tax.
-You must collect the 5.5% state sales tax plus any local rates (Omaha and Lincoln both add local sales tax, bringing combined rates to approximately 7%).
-Register for a free Nebraska Sales Tax Permit at revenue.nebraska.gov before your first sale.
+Prepared food (food sold in a ready-to-eat state) is taxable in Nebraska at the state sales tax rate of 5.5% plus applicable local rates.
+In Omaha, combined sales tax brings the total to approximately 7%.
+In Lincoln, approximately 7% combined.
+Register for a free Nebraska Sales Tax Permit at revenue.nebraska.gov before your first day of operation.

 More Nebraska Business Guides